linspector/linspector/README.md

 plugin really is core stuff)
 - [Loguru](https://pypi.org/project/loguru/) - Linspector uses Loguru for all logging stuff.
 Loguru is a library which aims to bring enjoyable logging in Python.
+- [urwid](https://pypi.org/project/urwid/) - Urwid is a console user interface library for Python. (urwid will become the UI library used for the management TUI of Linspector)

 ### Other used libraries